kubernetesdayslondon/planning/README.md

 # Meeting notes

 ## 18 October 2019
-Attendees: Cheryl, Chris Blum, Jennifer Davies
+Attendees: Cheryl Hung, Chris Blum, Jennifer Davies

+* Kubenetes Days Amsterdam used a professional events organiser and it worked well for them
 * We'll need to register for Eventbrite ourselves
 * CNCF will share Sched account closer to the date
 * CNCF is evaluating tools to manage the CfP